smartdevicelink/sdl_atf/README.md

 - [OPTION] - is one or more of available options:
   - --sdl-core &lt;path&gt;  - path to SDL binaries
   - --config &lt;folder&gt;  - name of the folder with configuration
+  - --sdl-src &lt;path&gt;   - path to SDL Core
+  - --sdl-mobile-api &lt;path&gt;   - path to SDL MOBILE API
-  - --sdl-api &lt;path&gt;   - path to SDL APIs
+  - --sdl-hmi-api &lt;path&gt;   - path to SDL HMI API
   - --report &lt;path&gt;    - path to report and logs
   - --sdl-log [ACTION]       - how to collect SDL logs:
     'yes' - (default) always save, 'no' - do not save, 'fail' - save if script failed or aborted